frc6995/POWER-UP/README.md

 Official FRC Java programming documentation: https://wpilib.screenstepslive.com/s/currentCS/m/java

 1. This repository is only supported for development on a 64-bit Windows 10 environment.
-2. We use Java 8, so developers will need the JDK 8, build u101. http://www.oracle.com/technetwork/java/javase/downloads/java-archive-javase8-2177648.html
+2. We use Java 8, so developers will need the JDK 8, build u101. http://www.oracle.com/technetwork/java/javase/downloads/java-archive-javase8-2177648.html (You will need to create an Oracle account)
 Scroll down to "Java SE Development Kit 8u101", accept the license agreement, and download the Windows x64 version at the end of the list.
 3. Developers will also need the JRE 8, build u151, "Java SE Runtime Environment 8u151" which is on the same webpage.
 Once again, accept the license agreement, and download the Windows x64 version.
 4. Coding is done in Eclipse Oxygen. https://www.eclipse.org/downloads/packages/release/Oxygen/3A